Towards a Uniform Theory of Effectful State Machines: Introduction

-where $T$ is the functor part of a monad $\BBT$, which we understand as a mathematical abstraction of a \emph{computational effect} (in the sense of~\cite{Moggi91b}) happening in conjunction with state transitions of the automaton; $A$ is the set of inputs; and $B$ is the set of outputs.
-According to this view, e.g.\ nondeterminism is the underlying effect of nondeterministic finite state machines.
-Analogously, we show that certain (nondeterministic) transformations of the pushdown store form the underlying effect of pushdown automata, etc. By instantiating the operational analysis of computational effects from~\cite{PlotkinPower02} to our setting we arrive at syntactic fixpoint expressions representing $\BBT$-automata and prove a Kleene-style theorem for them, thus generalizing previous work of the third author~\cite{Silva10}.
+where $T$ is the functor part of a monad $\BBT$, which we understand as a mathematical abstraction of a \emph{computational effect} (in the sense of~\cite{Moggi91b}) happening in conjunction with state transitions of the automaton, $A$ is the set of inputs, and $B$ is the set of outputs which is required to be a $\BBT$-algebra.
+For example, nondeterminism, viz.~the computational effect of nondeterministic machines, is modelled by the finite-powerset monad $\BBT = \PFin$, together with the $\PFin$-algebra $B=\{0,1\}$ for marking accepting $(1)$ and rejecting $(0)$ states.
+Analogously, we show that certain (nondeterministic) extensions of the pushdown store form the underlying effect of pushdown automata.

-A crucial ingredient of our framework is the \emph{generalized powerset construction}~\cite{SilvaBonchiEtAl13}, which serves as a coalgebraic counterpart of classical Rabin-Scott determinization algorithm~\cite{RabinScott59}.
-It allows us to define \emph{trace semantics} of $\BBT$-automata and fixpoint expressions denoting their behavior.